 I would add that if you have a duvet that is warm enough already, simply folding a throw blanket in an autumnal hue at the foot of the bed will add a dose of color and texture, not to mention a layer of warmth that's easy to pull up as needed.

 Another way to add some color is with a decorative pillow or two.
 Two white pillow shams fronted by a pretty bolster or a couple of square toss pillows should do the trick.
 You can change these out seasonally or choose some to hang out on your bed year-round.

 "Whether you prefer the simplicity of a quilt or the plushness of a feather comforter-filled duvet, your top layer is a perfect place to add a rich pattern.
 For a cohesive look, look for a botanical, plaid, paisley or ikat pattern that complements the hue of your solid-colored blanket.
 If you’re pattern-shy, you can go for a solid on this layer here as well, but choose a lighter or darker shade of your blanket color for a layered (rather than too-matched) look, and add a small amount of pattern to your bed with an accent pillow."

 Sure, it's nice to have attractive bedding; but of course, nothing is more important than the way your bed feels.
-To create a bed you'll want to crawl into on a chilly night, Garlough suggests that you:
+To create a bed you'll want to crawl into on a chilly night, try the following suggestions from Garlough.

 "Accent pillows and end-of-bed blankets offer a great opportunity to bring in cozy fall texture.
 Look for chunky knits, nubby linen or plush faux fur.
 Soft pops of these textures will add depth to the look."